S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/determine-requirements.md

 5.  **Driver:** _Although the financial records of the organization are available to anyone who asks, most people in the organization lack adequate financial understanding to make sense of them in the current format.
 This leads to frustration, uncertainty and questions that are hard to answer about why certain decisions are being made._

-    **Requirement:** _We need to present the information in ways that are understandable, so that people can inform themselves when insight into the financial situation of the organization is required._
+    **Requirement:** _We need to present the information in ways that are understandable, so that people can inform themselves when insight into the financial situation of the organization._

 ## Why determine requirements?